-The patient is a 38-year-old G3P3 female with a history of celiac disease who presented to the urogynecology office with fecal incontinence, constipation and stress urinary incontinence.
-She has a history of 3 vaginal deliveries, one of which was forceps-assisted.
+The patient is a 38-year-old G3P3 female with a history of celiac disease who presented to the urogynecology office with fecal incontinence, constipation, and stress urinary incontinence.
+She has a history of three vaginal deliveries, one of which was forceps-assisted.
 Her largest baby was 7 pounds 14 ounces.

-The patient reported longstanding constipation since childhood that had worsened since her diagnosis of celiac disease.
-She was followed by the colorectal surgery service and had been found to have a non-relaxing puborectalis on electromyography (EMG), consistent with pelvic floor dyssynergia.
-She admitted to straining and using her digits to splint during defecation.
+The patient reported long-standing constipation since childhood that had worsened since her diagnosis of celiac disease.
+She was followed by the colorectal surgery service and was found to have a nonrelaxing puborectalis on electromyography (EMG), consistent with pelvic floor dyssynergia.
+She admitted to straining and vaginal splinting during defecation.
 She was started on a bowel regimen and was referred to pelvic physical therapy, which helped to decrease the straining.
 She also had symptoms of stress urinary incontinence that improved with pelvic floor physical therapy.

 Her physical examination was consistent with stage II anterior and posterior vaginal wall prolapse.
 The posterior vaginal wall was at the hymen, and there was demonstrable rectovaginal pocketing.
 The anterior vaginal wall was 1 cm above the hymen.
 Apical support and total vaginal length were normal.
 The perineal body was normal; however, the genital hiatus was enlarged at 5 cm.
 See Figure 1 for a graphic demonstration of preoperative prolapse.

-She had urodynamic testing that showed stress urinary incontinence at a low volume, urgency urinary incontinence and incomplete voiding.
-Based on her elevated post-void residual, she underwent a renal ultrasound, which ruled out hydronephrosis.
+She had urodynamic testing that showed stress urinary incontinence at a low volume, urgency urinary incontinence, and incomplete voiding.

-Treatment of prolapse depends on the patient’s symptoms and goals.
-Options include expectant management, pelvic floor exercises, pelvic floor physical therapy, pessary and surgical management (Figure 2).
+Treatment of vaginal prolapse depends on the individual patient’s symptoms and goals.
+Options include expectant management, pelvic floor exercises, pelvic floor physical therapy, pessary, and surgical management (Figure 2).
 Because the patient found the prolapse bothersome, she declined expectant management and preferred to move forward with definitive surgical management.

-The patient decided that she wanted a reconstructive surgery that was the safest and that would involve only her own tissues.
+The patient decided that she wanted a reconstructive surgery that was minimally invasive and and that would involve only her own tissues (i.e., no mesh).

-The patient had undergone urodynamic testing, which is most often performed preoperatively to assess for possible occult stress urinary incontinence, which is urinary incontinence that is “unmasked” by the prolapse repair.
+As described above, the patient underwent urodynamic testing, which is most often performed preoperatively to assess for possible occult stress urinary incontinence, which is urinary incontinence that is “unmasked” by the prolapse repair.
 During the testing, the prolapse is elevated to simulate the repair and the patient is taken through various maneuvers to elicit stress urinary incontinence.
-If the patient has leaking during testing, she has a 58% chance of having urinary incontinence after the prolapse repair.1 There is a 38% chance that the patient may have leaking even if the testing is negative and may require a separate staged procedure to address the incontinence.1
+If the patient has urinary leakage during testing, she has a 58% chance of having urinary incontinence after the prolapse repair.1 There is a 38% chance that the patient may have leaking, even if the testing is negative, and may require a separate staged procedure to address the incontinence.1

-Approximately 2 hours after surgery, the patient underwent a backfill trial of void.
-The bladder was backfilled via the Foley catheter with 300 mL of sterile water.
-The Foley catheter was removed, and the patient was able to void more than 200 mL, thereby passing the trial of void.
+Approximately two hours after surgery, the patient underwent a backfill trial of void.
+The bladder was backfilled via the Foley catheter with 300 ml of sterile water.
+The Foley catheter was removed, and the patient was able to void more than 200 ml, thereby passing the trial of void.
 Subsequently, because she met all discharge criteria, she went home on the day of surgery.

-The patient was seen 2 weeks after surgery.
+The patient was seen two weeks after surgery.
 She was doing well and denied any vaginal bulge or voiding dysfunction.

 Nothing to disclose.